 This indicator measures the difference (gap) between existing liabilities and assets at a given date without any assumptions as to the renewal of liabilities or assets.
 It gives a point-in-time snapshot of the liquidity position, or static liquidity gap.
-The RCI Banque group's static liquidity is analyzed using gaps updated monthly to follow balance sheet decreases.
+The group's policy is refinance its assets by means of liabilities with a longer maturity, thus maintaining positive static liquidity gaps across all areas of the balance sheet.